 - Reducing Microaggressions in the Workplace

-This training works well for executives because it requires only a short time commitment.
+This training is ideal for executives because it requires only a short time commitment.
 Each session is targeted to address one very specific issue.
 We provide practical skills and techniques that leaders can start to use immediately.

-- Target your needs with individualized and science-based training.
+- Target your needs with individualized & science-based training.

-- One-on-one coaching and practice addresses your and your organization’s unique situation.
+- One-on-one coaching & practice addresses your + your organization’s unique situation.

-- Short, focused sessions avoid rehashing DEI generalities, and respect executive schedules.
+- Short, focused sessions avoid rehashing DEI generalities, & respect executive schedules.

 The sessions are priced at $750.
 Please contact us to discuss your situation and scheduling needs.